molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### GreetPipe test

 The `GreetPipe` does not have any dependencies.
-We opt for the first way and write a unit test which examines the single instance.
+We opt for the first way and write a unit test that examines the single instance.

 First, we create a Jasmine test suite.
 In a `beforeEach` block, we create an instance of `GreetPipe`.
 In the specs, we scrutinize the `transform` method.